C2SP/C2SP/age-plugin.md

     be mapping the stanzas to specific recipients, and will cache stanzas for separate files until the state machine completes.
   - Response is `(ok)`.
+- `(labels, [LABEL [LABEL...]])` - if the client sent a `extension-labels` command in phase 1, the plugin sends the set of labels it associates with the set of recipient stanzas it generates in this phase.
+  - Labels can have any value, but usually take one of several forms:
+    - *Common public label* - used by multiple plugins to permit their recipient stanzas to be used together.
+Examples include:
+      - `postquantum` - indicates that the recipient stanzas being generated are postquantum-secure, and that they can only be combined with other stanzas that are also postquantum-secure.
+    - *Common private label* - used by plugins created by the same private entity to permit their recipient stanzas to be used together.
+For example, private plugins used in a corporate environment could all send the same private label in order to prevent compliant age clients from simultaneously wrapping file keys with other plugins.
+    - *Random label* - used by plugins that want to ensure their stanzas are not used with any other recipient stanzas.
+This can be used to produce a file key that is only encrypted to a single recipient stanza.
+  - The order of labels in the command is undefined.
+Clients MUST treat them as a set, and MUST check for duplicate labels.
+  - Response is `(ok)` if the labels are unique and this is the first `labels` command sent by the plugin; `(fail)` otherwise.
+  - The plugin SHOULD send this command as early as it can, to avoid any expensive computations required to generate the recipient stanzas if the client is going to raise an error (because the label set does not match those associated with other stanzas in the header being constructed).
 - An `error` command with three variants:
   - `(error, recipient RECIPIENT_INDEX; MESSAGE)` - a specific recipient is the cause of an error.